hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ---

-Now that you have reached the end of you analysis, make sure to output the versions of all tools used in the DE analysis:
+Now that you have reached the end of your analysis, make sure to output the versions of all tools used in the DE analysis:

 ```r
 sessionInfo()